-An Injured Worker is entitled to seek a settlement award for their workers compensation claim.
+An Injured Worker is entitled to seek a settlement award for his/her workers’ compensation claim.

 The settlement is called a lump sum settlement and it closes the entire BWC claim.